pstereoluna/5100-financial-sentiment-project/PRESENTATION_PLAN.md

 **Slide 7 (Label Quality Analysis) - ~50 seconds**
 - "Now, let me present our main research contribution: comprehensive label quality evaluation."
-- "We identified 1,414 misclassifications, representing 14.84% of the dataset.
-We also found 1,262 ambiguous predictions, or 13.25% of cases."
+- "We performed label quality analysis on our independent validation set to identify misclassifications, ambiguous predictions, and potentially noisy labels."
-- "Additionally, we detected 1,319 potentially noisy labels, 726 cases in the neutral ambiguous zone, and 1,172 borderline cases."
+- "The analysis reveals patterns in dataset ambiguity, including cases in the neutral ambiguous zone and borderline cases between classes."
-- "The key finding is that 25% of predictions have low confidence, indicating dataset-inherent ambiguity in social-media text."
+- "A significant portion of predictions have low confidence, indicating dataset-inherent ambiguity in social-media text."
 - "This label quality framework provides insights into dataset reliability and annotation inconsistencies, which is more valuable than raw accuracy metrics alone."
 - **Transition**: "Now I'll hand it off to [Person C] to discuss limitations and conclusions."